guettli/html_form_to_dict/README.md

     # Now you can test the default values of the form.
     assert data == {'city': 'Chemnitz', 'name': 'Mr. X'}

     # You can edit the data.
-This like a human (or Playwright/Selenium)
+This is like a human (or Playwright/Selenium)
     # altering the HTML input fields
     data['name']='Mrs. Y'